 We advise that you come in your trisuit, and wetsuit rolled down to your waist with a jumper on to keep warm.
-There are no specific changing areas (beside the changing tents in transition) in the morning so please arrive ready to race.
+There are no specific changing areas in the morning so please arrive ready to race.

 Can I access transition on race morning?